ishani-narwankar/ishani-narwankar.github.io/_projects/01-AUV.md

 ![header_photo](../assets/nemo_header_photo.png)

 ## **Project Brief**
-In 10 weeks, I updated a low-cost underwater vehicle, ported an existing feature-based visual SLAM package into ROS2 Iron and tuning it for use in an underwater environment, and developed a ROS2 package that interfaces with ArduSub to autonomously navigate waypoints underwater.
+In 10 weeks, I updated a low-cost underwater vehicle, ported an existing feature-based visual SLAM package into ROS2 Iron, tuned it for use in an underwater environment, and developed a ROS2 package that interfaces with ArduSub to autonomously navigate waypoints underwater.

 The system was updated, tuned, and coded for use in a university pool.
 The ultimate purpose for this project was to develop a system that may be used for underwater mapping and directed search and inspection uses.